worldbank/repkit/src/mdhlp/reproot_setup.md

 # Syntax

-_Normal usage:_
+**Normal usage:**

 This mode opens the setup settings in a dialog box.
-Do not include this command in code used by other.
+It is not intended to be included in code used by others.
-This intended to be run interractively in Stata's command window.
+This command is designed to be run interactively in Stata's command window.

 __reproot_setup__

-_Advanced usage:_
+**Advanced usage:**

-This mode bypasses the dialog box and allows the user to setup and modify the settings file programmatically.
+This mode bypasses the dialog box and allows the user to set up and modify the settings file programmatically.
-This is only intended for advanced use cases.
+It is intended only for advanced use cases.

 __reproot_setup__ , __searchpaths__(_string_) __searchdepth__(_integer_) __skipdirs__(_string_)